difiore/Intro_to_R_Reader/_book/06_More_Complicated_Analyses.md

 Tidies$FormNum <- 0
 ```

 And now we want to actually calculate these models for our data.
 For this, we have to use a for loop, running as many times as we have formulas.
-Rather than explain everything in the loop up here, I've commented the code below:
+Rather than explain everything in the loop up here, I've commented the code below, with explanations following the ```##```:

 ```r